SPEND TIME WITH JEFF….

 …..
 Friend Don Kreger

-This website is dedicated with love and gratitude to Jeffrey Hunter, whose work as an actor, and whose untimely death in 1969, touched the lives of so many.
+We dedicate this website with love and gratitude to Jeffrey Hunter, whose work as an actor, and whose untimely death in 1969, touched the lives of so many.

 There are many excellent resources about Jeffrey Hunter on the Web!
 In particular, we recommend IMDb and Memory Alpha.